 The first thing to look for in eco-friendly clothing is the material.
-Natural fabrics produced in a sustainable way – such as M&S’s cotton and linen – are a good start.
+Natural fabrics produced in a sustainable way – such as M&S’s cotton and linen – are a good place to start.
 Linen is made from flax, one of the oldest continuously cultivated plants in the world.
-Thanks to rich soil and frequent rain, producing flax in northern Europe, as M&S does, produces no waste, unlike other countries where irrigation and fertilisers are required.
+Thanks to northern Europe’s rich soil and frequent rain, producing flax here, as M&S does, creates no waste, whereas in other parts of the world, irrigation and fertilisers are required.
 We love this update on a classic white linen shirt, featuring utility detailing and a bold, boxy shape.

 Easy, breezy dresses are the name of the game for summer, and this black midi – made from pure cotton – hits the sweet spot perfectly.
-We ensure that 100% of the cotton for our clothing is sustainably sourced, and we’ve worked with the BCI (Better Cotton Initiative) and WWF (World Wide Fund for Nature) to support practices that are better for farmers and the planet, such as saving water and cutting down on toxic chemicals.
+At M&S, 100% of the cotton for our clothing is sustainably sourced, and we’ve worked with the Better Cotton Initiative (BCI) and World Wide Fund for Nature (WWF) to support practices that are better for farmers and the planet, such as saving water and cutting down on toxic chemicals.
 Great dresses that are also guilt-free?
 Yes, please.

 Where would we be without our staple skinnies or oh-so comfortable boyfriend jeans?
-While denim is a wardrobe essential for any season, it’s not always the most sustainable fabric to produce, but M&S is making great progress to reduce the amount of water and toxic chemicals used in the process.
-Another exciting development is the use of recycled plastic bottles to create our Supersoft jeans – you’d never guess that each luxuriously soft pair contains the equivalent of around 10 plastic bottles.
+While denim is a wardrobe essential for any season, it’s not always the most sustainable fabric to produce, but M&S is making great progress in reducing the amount of water and toxic chemicals used in the process.
+And that’s not all.
+Using recycled plastic bottles to create our Supersoft jeans is another exciting development.
+You’d never guess that each luxuriously soft pair contains the equivalent of about 10 plastic bottles.